ASSOCIATION FOR SURGICAL EDUCATION

 b) Fiduciary: to perform their duties in good faith, in the manner they reasonably believe to be in the best interests of the Association, and with the care – including reasonable inquiry, skill, and diligence – that a person of ordinary prudence would use under similar circumstances;

-c) Financial: to organize and conduct business as necessary; to approve budgets for the operation of the business of the Association; to review approved budget expenditures; to maintain reasonable knowledge that the budget is being followed and that expenditures are allocated to approved budget items; to ensure that all monies received by the Association are allocated to those activities for which such money was given; to ensure that appropriate actions are taken to raise such funds as required in approved budgets; and to maintain records that sufficiently demonstrate that the above work was, in fact, accomplished by the
+c) Financial: to organize and conduct business as necessary; to approve budgets for the operation of the business of the Association; to review approved budget expenditures; to maintain reasonable knowledge that the budget is being followed and that expenditures are allocated to approved budget items; to ensure that all monies received by the Association are allocated to those activities for which such money was given; to ensure that appropriate actions are taken to raise such funds as required in approved budgets; and to maintain records that sufficiently demonstrate that the above work was, in fact, accomplished by the Board of Directors.

 In general, the responsibility for the general conduct of the affairs of the Association shall be vested in the Board of Directors which shall have the full power and authority to do all acts and perform all functions which the Association might do or perform.
 Ambiguities or disputes as to the meaning of any provision in these By-laws shall be decided by a majority vote of the Board of Directors then in office.